brownk96/french_101/source/introductory_phrases.rst

 "What do you call yourself?"
 Whomever you are speaking to will likely ask you the same question, so be prepared.
 Respond with "Je m'appelle '___.'

-*J'apprends le français mais je ne suis qu'un débutant.*
+*J'apprends le franÃ§ais mais je ne suis qu'un dÃ©butant.*

 I'm learning French, but I'm only a beginner.